LoucasMaillet/WPC/README.md

 # What is this ?

-Web Page Compressor is a Python CLI to create one page website.
+Web Page Compressor is a Python CLI to create one file webpage.

 # What wasn't finish: